AEGN Environmental Philanthropy Conference 2026 Full Program

 Not yet a member of the AEGN?

-The AEGN conference is open to AEGN members, partners and grantmakers with an interest in the environment who have capacity to give $25,000 or more annually to any issue (not just environment).
+Tickets are open to AEGN members and their guests who are potential or existing donors with an interest in the environment and have capacity to give $25,000 or more annually to any issue (not just environment).

 You can apply for membership, or express your interest in attending the conference by providing us with your details, so we can confirm your eligibility.